Saiaravind181/ECOHUB/README.md

-# Punarnavah - Turning Waste into Opportunity
+# ECOHUB - Turning Waste into Opportunity

 A sustainable waste management platform connecting households, artisans, and municipalities to promote circular economy and efficient waste utilization.